What is scabies?

 - 0.5% Aqueous malathion lotion, left on for 24 hours

-- The scabies can result in dermatitis.
-Dermatitis can be due to the mite, the scratching, the treatment or other factors.
-Persistently itchy patches should be treated with frequent applications of emollients and mild topical steroids.
+- On-going dermatitis can be due to the mite, the scratching, irritation of topical treatment, or other factors.
+Persistently itchy papules, nodules and eczematous plaques should be treated with frequent applications of emollients and mild topical corticosteroids once or twice daily.

 On DermNet NZ:

 - Scabies – Medline Plus